Fire breaks out at South Africa's parliament in Cape Town - KESQ

 A large fire broke out at South Africa‘s parliament in Cape Town on Sunday, with images from the scene showing flames shooting through the roof of a building.

-The fire started in an office space before spreading to the National Assembly chambers, and was still burning hours after it started on Sunday morning, according to mayoral committee member JP Smith.
+The fire started in the office area of the complex before spreading to the National Assembly chambers.
+Firefighters got to the scene after 6 a.m. and had some difficulties gaining access due to the building’s security features.

-Smith said the blaze was “not under control” yet and that firefighters were dealing with a partial roof collapse.
+Hours later, the blaze was still not under control and firefighters were dealing with a partial roof collapse, said JP Smith, a Cape Town mayoral committee member responsible for safety and security.

+“The roof of the building has collapsed, on the one side, and the fire has spread to the New Assembly, according to the officers.
+They’ve detected large cracks in the wall, which is of concern,” Smith told a news conference in front of parliament.

 Smith also said the fire alarm system appeared not to have functioned properly, because firefighters were on the scene before the system sounded the alarm.

-Public Works and Infrastructure minister Patricia de Lille told a news conference outside parliament that there were no reports of any injuries yet.
+Public Works and Infrastructure minister Patricia de Lille told a news conference outside parliament that there were no reports of any injuries yet in Sunday’s fire.

 “This is a very sad day for our democracy because parliament is the home of our democracy and parliament is also a strategic key point,” de Lille said.